Nonmetricity theories and aspects of gauge symmetry: Teleparallel Weyl spacetime

-In what follows we shall call as teleparallel Weyl space $Z_4$, a paracompact, Hausdorff, connected $C^\infty$ four-dimendional manifold ${\cal M}_4$, endowed with a locally Lorentzian metric $g$ and the generalized (torsionless) connection $\Gamma$ satisfying \eqref{hohmann-c} and decomposed as in \eqref{gen-aff-c}:
+In what follows we shall call as teleparallel Weyl (geometry) space $Z_4$, a paracompact, Hausdorff, connected $C^\infty$ four-dimensional manifold ${\cal M}_4$, endowed with a locally Lorentzian metric $g$ and the generalized (torsionless) connection $\Gamma$ satisfying \eqref{univ-2019} and decomposed as in \eqref{gen-aff-c}: